Washington Native Plant Society Programs

 Membership and Volunteer Programs

 Education is a mainstay of our work—both inside the organization and reaching out to other partners and the public.
 Our chapters provide monthly programs, informative newsletters, plant sales, and field trips across the state.
 We maintain a comprehensive website with resources about landscaping with native plants, plant lists for popular hikes, and other information.
-We offer study weekends, educational workshops, and sell specialist books and popular field guides.
+We offer study weekends and educational workshops.

 Funding Conservation, Research, and Education Projects